Organise your clothes and get a better home/work balance – Life in the time of Covid-19 Part 2

 Please don’t neglect to do these small steps: read the 3 step lists; see where you could tweak your habits; put a plan in place to implement the changes you have planned.
 Short, easy steps to get you the work/life balance you desire.

-Please let me know what points you found most useful.
-I look forward to hearing from you.
 Have a great weekend, and wear what you love, love what you wear.

 Bye for now,